srcspider/nightdragon/README.md

 -

-More documentation is provided in the demo application and docs/ section.
+More documentation is provided in the demo application and `docs/` directory.

 Running Tests
 =============